 Powdered cayenne pepper is much stronger (and better) than just the plain red chilli.
 Either use the powder in your cooking as much as possible or mix it in a smoothie every day.
 If this fails and the heat gets to you, play it safe and take the cayenne pepper capsules instead.
 In addition, you can either use a cayenne pepper spray or “snort” the powder into the nasal passages for fast relief.
 Although this works exceedingly well, it can also burn so this is probably best left unless you get to the desperate stage.

 Turmeric: Turmeric contains a potent anti-inflammatory substance called curcumin.
 Curcumin doesn't just reduce the swelling and symptoms of your sinusitis quite quickly, it also gives your immune system a powerful and welcome boost.
 You can either mix turmeric powder in a smoothie or take the capsules.
 500 mg’s twice daily is the recommended dose for best results.

 Garlic: You can never go wrong eating lots of garlic!
 It’s still one of nature’s best antibiotics, and as an effective remedy for a sinus infection, it works a real treat.
 Garlic contains allicin, a substance which is anti-viral, anti-bacterial and anti-fungal in nature.
 So whatever infections you have going on in your nasal cavities, garlic will clear them up quickly.
 Just make sure you eat fresh garlic (2-3 bulbs) by either cutting them up and taking with water or crushing them up and adding to your smoothie.
 Also use garlic in your soups and the rest of your cooking as much as you can.

 In addition to this, you can take 3 or 4 garlic cloves and soak them in water for 20 minutes before crushing into a garlic paste.
-Use this paste to inhale the vapors from the garlic directly into your sinuses for some welcome relief.
+Use this paste to inhale the vapors from the garlic directly into your sinuses for quick drainage and welcome relief.